scrabbletank/farhome-rules/dmsguide.md

 #### Cloak of Daggers
 *Wondrous Item*

 While wearing this cloak with the hood up it obscures your face from light, preventing penalties from being in bright light or sunlight.
 Bright light is reduced to dim light, and dim light is reduced to darkness in this way.
-In addition, you gain the following manuever.
+In addition, you gain the following maneuver.

 ##### Fan of Blades
 ___